dbrandes-welfenlab/libHexExFull/README.md

 maps pose significant challenges to the hex mesh extractor.

-Read [our paper](https://www.graphics.rwth-aachen.de/publication/03260/) if you want to find out why hex extraction is complicated and how we tackle it or skip ahead and download the source code if you don't care about the details and just need results.
+Read [our paper](https://www.graphics.rwth-aachen.de/publication/03260/) if you want to find out why hex extraction is complicated and how we tackle it, or skip ahead and download the source code if you don't care about the details and just need results.

 ## License